Jenaldin/Delicious-Magic_VueJS_Dec24/README.md

    - View a user's page, when clicking on a username, and their profile, recipes owned, recipes favorites;
    - If it is your user page (My Cookbook & Recipes), edit your e-mail, avatar and "about me" information, view/edit/delete recipes you own, view recipes you favour;
    - If you attempt to access a non-existent location, you will be redirected to /not-found page;
-   - If you try to access a page for which you lack authorization, you will be redirected to /not-found page;
+   - If you try to access a page for which you lack authorization, you will be redirected to /not-found page.

 ### REST API Endpoints
 Base URL is http://localhost:3000/api.